 Making fun of a situation doesn’t always work.
 Especially when you’re the only one in the room that’s on your side.
 May be time to go under ground.

-Strider Keninginne Premium Member about 7 years ago
+Strider Keninginne Premium Member over 7 years ago

 If Wolfie wants to keep those pearly white fangs in his jaws, he’d better stop the licking his chops at mutants he considers “prey”.